Halleymedia/unobtrusive-vue/README.md

    There's [no performance penalty](https://gomakethings.com/how-performant-are-data-attributes-as-selectors/) using `data-*` attributes in selectors so there's really no need to use CSS classes;

  * Use setters to provide callbacks to child components.
-Implement a proper event bus instead and raise events to notify other components in the application.
+Implement a proper event bus instead and raise events to notify other components in the application;

+ * Use `render-if` on a component root element because, if you do, you won't get a proper `HTMLElement` as an argument to the `init` function.
+Vue.js replaces it with a comment when an element is not to be rendered.

 **Notes**